article background

 Deciding if streaming service bundles are worth it ultimately comes down to personal preference – and a little bit of luck.
 As a somewhat new crossover experience in the telco world, not every streaming platform is going to come bundled with your current or preferred NBN plan.

 Optus’ SubHub makes for an ideal situation if you’re a sports nut willing to limit yourself to only Netflix Amazon Prime for your scripted content.
 But if Emmy-award winning shows and box office classics are your thing, maybe give it a miss.
-For the all-rounders, Telstra TV bundles seem to live up to the hype by catering to everyone’s needs – and its deals on Foxtel and BINGE are next level.
 For the music lovers, it’s worth checking out Vodafone, but the telco fails to offer any real savings on television streaming content.

 All three telco providers have their unique selling points – some possibly more alluring than others – but it comes down to what provider and what bundle fits your needs (and streaming wants) best.